aqjune/aqjune.github.io/index.md

 I am an Applied Scientist at Automated Reasoning Group in AWS (Austin, TX).

 Previously, I was a research engineer [CryptoLab](https://www.cryptolab.co.kr/en/home/), a pioneering company for developing homomorphic encryption frameworks.
-I also fulfilled my military service in an alternative form.
+I also fulfilled my military service in an alternative form by working for this company.

 I received Ph.D. from [Software Foundations Lab](https://sf.snu.ac.kr/), [Seoul National University](https://en.snu.ac.kr/) in August, 2021.